dvdsgl/csharp-in-style/README.md

 ## Guiding Principles

 * Assume your reader knows C#.
-* Keep code tidy and simple, but never cryptic.
+* Verbosity does not imply readability, nor does clarity imply brevity.
+Keep code simple and clear.
 * Prefer clarity to 'performance'.
 * Prefer clarity to .NET dogma.
 * Write comments that people want to read.
 * Do not reformat existing code to meet these guidelines.
+*

 ## Specific Guides